The Library of Exoplanet Atmospheric Composition Measurements and ExoComp

 We perform a deep-dive retrieval analysis on the HST phase curves of two brown dwarfs irradiated by white dwarfs, longitudinally resolving temperature and compositional differences.
 ADS

-NEW in Nature: We've detected one of the largest spectral features ever measured in an exoplanet: NUV absorption by silicate cloud precursors.
+We've detected one of the largest spectral features ever measured in an exoplanet: NUV absorption by silicate cloud precursors.
 Reaching nearly 20 equilibrium scale heights above the optical contiuum, absorption by refractory species like SiO, Mg, and Fe indicate that WASP-178b has an atmosphere too hot for silicate clouds to condense.
 We can compare WASP-178b with HAT-P-41b to constrain the onset of silicate condensation to be between equilibrium temperatures of 1,950 and 2,450 K. Nature

 We introduce the idea of using the menagerie of atomic detections in ultra-hot Jupiters to measure refractory and volatile elemental abundances, enabling the exploration of exoplanetary rock-to-ice ratios to trace planet formation and migration.
 ADS